 Though all the models are equipped with the same, latest 3-cylinder, 1.3-liter engine, one must understand that they provide totally different riding experience.

-The choice of the Spyder model depends on four factors: your favorite seating position, ride length, and weather you take a passenger and lots of cargo.
+The choice of the Spyder model depends on three factors: ride length, weather you take a passenger and lots of cargo, and your favorite seating position (chopper-style or road bike - style).

 The F3-S is one of the cheapest Spyder models, but it`s as powerful as others: